nestjs/docs.nestjs.com/content/techniques/sql.md

 export class PhotoModule {}
 ```

-This module uses `forFeature()` method to define which repositories shall be registered in the current scope.
-Thanks to that we can inject the `PhotoRepository` to the `PhotoService` using the `@InjectRepository()` decorator:
+This module uses the `forFeature()` method to define which repositories are registered in the current scope.
+With that, we can inject the `PhotoRepository` into the `PhotoService` using the `@InjectRepository()` decorator:

 ```typescript
 @@filename(photo.service)